OuterDeepSpace/OuterDeepSpace/README.md

 # Outer Deep Space

-Outer deep space is a continuation project of [Outer Space](https://sourceforge.net/projects/ospace/) headed by different developers than that of the orginal project.
+Outer Deep Space is a continuation project of [Outer Space](https://sourceforge.net/projects/ospace/) headed by different developers than that of the orginal project.
 This project aims to get the game client and server running on modern computers with bug fixes and trivial gameplay improvements along the way.